cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 different business keys, this might look like denormalized data and trigger the desire to normalize it into a multiactive satellite.

-Data vault highly recommends to keep the denormalized structure in the raw vault to allow full auditability.
+Data vault  recommends to keep the denormalized structure in the raw vault to allow full auditability.
 That's why DVPD core will not support any explicit syntax that allows denormalization in the load phase.